beancount/fava/fava/help/_index.md

 If you started Fava from the command line, you can run `fava --help` to see all the available command line options.

-If you discover bug in Fava, or have some ideas for improvement, please open a [bug report](https://github.com/beancount/fava/issues).
+If you discover a bug in Fava, or have some ideas for improvement, please open a [bug report](https://github.com/beancount/fava/issues).

 ### Related websites